KaliedaRik/Scrawl-canvas/docs/reference/sc-animation-systems.md

 Observer object functionality is defined in the [core/events.js](../source/core/events.html) file.

-(TODO: Dev-users have access to the `scrawl.makeAnimationObserver()` factory function, should they ever feel the need to create their own IntersectionObserver objects - but does the factory function really need to be exported to the outside world?)
+(TODO: Dev-users have access to the `scrawl.makeAnimationObserver()` factory function, should they ever feel the need to create their own IntersectionObserver objects - but does the factory function really need to be exported to the outside world?
+Note that the scrawl-canvas-website canvas components do use the function, so any change here will need to take that "test" into account.)

 #### RenderAnimation hook functions
 Unlike generic Animations, the `makeRender()` factory function does not allow the dev-user to define their own `fn` function.
 Instead, RenderAnimation objects all use the same `fn` object defined on their prototype object: